Will biofuels power the world?

 This accreditation process requires audits every one to two years in order to uphold certification.
 RSB are making valuable advances in the biofuel industry, however the question of what happens on the ‘shop floor’ between audits when crop harvest falls short, will organisations find it too easy to top up volumes with irrespirable material if they believe it will go unnoticed?

-Biofuels have the capability to fuel motor vehicles, ships, and planes, but for it to contribute toward reducing greenhouse gases, the raw materials have to be sourced in a sustainable and responsible manner.
+Biofuels have the capability to fuel motor vehicles, ships, and planes, but for it to contribute toward reducing greenhouse gases, the raw materials in the supply chain have to be traced and sourced in a sustainable and responsible manner.